Creating Your First Animation

-Dragging keyframes forwards and backwards on the timeline will retime the animation.
+Dragging keyframes forwards and backwards on the timeline will edit the time of the animation.
 The timeline supports selecting multiple keyframes from multiple actions to drag them forwards and backwards in time.

 The timeline also visualizes repeating and auto-reversing animations.
 The repeating and auto-reversing parts of the animation will be semi-transparent.
 If you change the original animation, the semi-transparent part will automatically update to reflect how the animation will be played.
 For example, if you create an animation with two keyframes that repeats twice, you'll see two solid keyframes that you can edit followed by a transparent mirror of the action on the timeline for the repeated action.

-The Animation Controls allow for more precise editing of actions as well as additional properties that can't be edited anywhere else.
+The Animation Controls on the right allow for more precise editing of actions as well as additional properties that can't be edited anywhere else.

 Animation Controls Contains: